 Health Education Volunteer

 Peace Corps Moldova seeks Health Education Volunteers to work with children and adolescents (aged 8-18) throughout the country.
-There is a significant need to develop life skills and knowledge for healthy lifestyles, including basic hygiene, prevention methods of communicable diseases (such as tuberculosis, viruses, gastrointestinal diseases, STIs, HIV, COVID), behavioral health (like physical fitness, stress management, and violence prevention) as well as the prevention of substance abuse and non-communicable diseases (such as diabetes, cancer, cardiovascular disease, and chronic respiratory difficulties).
+Volunteers will support children and youth in developing life skills and knowledge for healthy lifestyles, including basic hygiene, prevention methods of communicable diseases (such as tuberculosis, viruses, gastrointestinal diseases, STIs, HIV, COVID), behavioral health (like physical fitness, stress management, healthy eating habits, reduction of alcohol or tobacco consumption, and violence prevention) as well as the prevention of substance abuse and non-communicable diseases (such as diabetes, cancer, cardiovascular disease, and chronic respiratory difficulties).
 Health Education Volunteers do not engage in clinical work.

 Schools are often the strongest community institution in Moldovan towns and villages, making students in these settings an ideal audience for needed instruction.
 The majority of Health Education Volunteers’ time is spent co-planning with school partners to perform formal and informal health education activities using student-centered techniques.
 It also involves co-teaching with local teachers and other partners in the local language to increase youth’s knowledge and skills so they lead healthy lives and transition into healthy, productive, and engaged adults.
 The Volunteer’s formal teaching schedule is from Monday to Friday.

-When school is not in session (including during the summer), Volunteers continue with extra-curricular activities, working with school youth leaders and local professionals to provide youth and community members with opportunities to gain new healthy life skills through local summer camps and activities for adults.
+When school is not in session (including during the summer), Volunteers continue with extra-curricular activities, working with school youth leaders and local professionals to provide youth with opportunities to gain new healthy life skills through youth participation in activities or events related to awareness days (e.g. International Youth Day, World Hepatitis Day), health campaigns, health fairs, local summer (day) camps.

 Peace Corps Moldova Volunteers promote gender equity and girls’ education and empowerment through their activities.
-All Volunteers in this program receive in-depth training on ways to incorporate methods of gender analysis into community assessment and development efforts and are encouraged to find culturally appropriate ways to incorporate gender equity, especially girls’ education, into daily work as appropriate.
+All Volunteers in this program receive in-depth training on ways to incorporate methods of gender analysis into community assessment and development efforts and are encouraged to find culturally appropriate ways to incorporate gender equity, especially girls’ education and boys’ engagement, into daily work as appropriate.

 COVID-19 Volunteer Activities